Rewa (princely state): History

 According to legend, the kingdom of Rewa was founded around 1140 CE.
 On 5 October 1812, it became a British protectorate.
 Between 1 April 1875 and 15 October 1895, Rewa remained under the direct colonial administration of British India.

-The ruler of Rewa ruled from Bandhavgarh during the founding reign of Raja Vyaghra Dev, who was a direct descendant of Gujarati warrior king Vir Dhawal.
-In 1617, Maharaja Vikramaditya Singh moved his capital to Rewa.
+The ruler of Rewa ruled from Bandhavgarh during the founding reign of Maharaja Vyaghra Dev in 1140 CE, who was a direct descendant of Gujarati warrior king Vir Dhawal of Vaghela dynasty (as spelled Baghel), a Baghel Rajput branch of the Solanki (Chalukyans) clan.
+In 1617, Maharaja Vikramaditya Singh Baghel moved his capital to Rewa.
 Maharaja Martand Singh was the last ruler of Rewa who acceded to the Union of India after the independence of India.

 Akbar was given refuge at Rewa at age 10, when his father Humayun fled India following a defeat in war.
 Prince Ramchandra Singh and Akbar grew up together as royal heirs.
 Maharaja Ramchandra Singh and Akbar remained friends.
 In the mid-1550s, Raja Ramachandra Singh Baghela maintained a musically talented court, including the legendary Tansen.
 Two of the Navratnas of Akbar, Tansen and Birbal (originally named Mahesh Das) were sent from Rewa by Maharaja Ramchandra Singh once Akbar became Emperor of India.
 In 1580, Akbar reorganized his empire into 12 Subahs and combined the provinces of Jaunpur Sultanate, Kara-Manikpur and territory of Bandhogarh into the Subah of Ilahabad.

 Raja Vishwanath Singh abolished Sati in the state under British pressure in 1847.
 During the Indian Rebellion of 1857, Rewa State sided with the British East India Company.
 Rewa State was important for the British Raj from perspective of logistics as roads and railway lines connecting Gangetic plains to Deccan passed through the state.

 Rewa was the first princely state in India to declare Hindi the national language, in the times of Maharaja Gulab Singh.
 He is also credited for declaring the first responsive government in modern India, providing citizens of Rewa state a right to question their monarch's decisions.

 The state came under British paramountcy in 1812 and remained a princely state within the British Raj until India's independence in 1947.

 During the long minority of Raja Venkat Raman Singh (b.1876, r.1880–1918), the administration of the state was reformed.
 In 1901, the town boasted a high school, a "model jail" and two hospitals: the Victoria hospital and the Zenana hospital.
 However, Lord Irwin criticized the lagging of state in terms of development and he spoke of Rewa's need to end its aloofness with the world and it was still adjudged among the most backward areas of the country by V.P.
 Menon, after he visited the state in 1947.

 During Gulab Singh's reign, the state turned more towards autocracy and regional autonomy with tahsildars needing His Highness' permission for petty decisions.